 Gold is generally sold in units such as grams, sovereign, kilograms, tonnes, troy ounces, metric tonnes etc. The base price of gold is generally calculated for either 1 gram of gold or 10 grams of gold.

-Gold Prices in Delhi in 2015
+Storing Gold in Delhi

 Also Check Gold Price in NearBy Cities of Delhi